How Jut Works

 Jut is inspired by the omnidirectional relief and steepness (ORS) / spire measure, developed by Edward Earl and David Metzler for a similar purpose as jut.
 Jut is designed to be easier to understand and use.

 For more information about jut, as well as several other new metrics for measuring mountains on Earth and beyond, check out this research paper.
+If you find jut interesting, you might also be interested in on-top-of-the-world mountains.